-Looking for Boston Terrier puppies for sale?
-This pup is full of personality and is often called the “American Gentleman.”
+The Boston Terrier puppies are full of personality and are often called the “American Gentleman.”
 The breed’s origins are well documented and started in Boston, Massachusetts.
 Descended from mixes of White English Terriers an English Bulldogs, in the early 1800’s, these Terriers were about twice as big as today’s pups.
 These larger dogs were initially bred for fighting.

 Over the years, dog-fighting fell out of favor, and the breed became much smaller.
 Along the way, aggression was bred out, and companionship traits were favored.
 In the 1880’s, Boston-area breeders formed the American Bull Terrier Club.
 Club members referred to the dogs as “Roundheads.”
 When the club was renamed as the Boston Terrier Club in 1891, “Roundheads” became Boston Terriers.